sSeewald/nCoreExampleProject/README.md

 │   │   ...
 │
-├── Modules (a project is organized in modules - put them here) │
+├── Modules (a project is organized in modules - put them here) │   ├── Dev (don't deploy this to the live environment) │   └── Web (See README for a good starting point)
+│
 └── public (all requests will be served from the public folder) │   ├── content